aurelia/documentation/English/docs.md

 * Use the Aurelia object during your bootstrapping phase to call `.withResources(resources)` to register behaviors with global visibility in your application.
 * Install a plugin that registers behaviors with global visibility in your application.

->**Note:** A reccommended practice for your own apps is to place all your app-specific behaviors, value converters, etc. into a _resources_ folder.
+>**Note:** A recommended practice for your own apps is to place all your app-specific behaviors, value converters, etc. into a _resources_ folder.
 Then create an _index.js_ file that turns them all into an internal plugin.
 Finally, install that plugin during your app's bootstrapping phase.
 This will keep your resources located in a known location, along with their registration code.
 It will also keep your _main.js_ file clean and simple.

-All behaviors can opt into the view lifecycle by implementing any of the followinging hooks:
+All behaviors can opt into the view lifecycle by implementing any of the following hooks:

 * `bind(bindingContext)` - Invoked when the databinding engine binds the view.
 The binding context is the instance that the view is databound to.
 * `unbind()` - Invoked when the databinding engine unbinds the view.
 * `attached()` - Invoked when the view that contains the behavior is attached to the DOM.
-* `detached()` - Invoked whtn the view that contains the behavior is detached from the DOM.
+* `detached()` - Invoked when the view that contains the behavior is detached from the DOM.

 >**Note:** If you choose to implement the `bind` callback, the initial binding of your behavior will flow a little differently.
 Usually, if you have callbacks for your Behavior Properties, these are each individually called during the bind phase.
 However, if you add the `bind` callback, they will not be called during initialization.
 Rather, the `bind` callback will be called once all properties have their initial bound values set.
 This is an important and useful characteristic, particularly for complex behaviors which may not want to "act" until they have all evaluated values available.